Capstone-Projects-2023-Fall/project-studysync/README.md

 1. **Flashcard Creation & Customization:** Users can add terms and definitions to flashcards.
 These cards can be further customized based on priority, difficulty, and upcoming study dates.
 2. **Interactivity & Collaboration:** Users can upvote/downvote cards, add comments, and organize their study materials.
 3. **Social Learning:** The platform allows users to add friends, create quizzes/tests for each other, and even compete based on test scores.
-4. **User Account Management:** Secure login capabilities with personal data stored in a MongoDB database.
+4. **User Account Management:** Secure login capabilities with personal data stored in a Firebase database.

 ## High Level Requirement

 StudySync is a comprehensive, user-centric digital study tool designed for enhanced interactive learning.
 Users can craft, customize, and categorize flashcards for efficient knowledge retention, bolstered by features like prioritization, comments, and upvote/downvote mechanisms.
 Moreover, it fosters a collaborative learning ecosystem where users can connect with peers, exchange study materials, challenge each other through quizzes, and track their collaborative progress.
-Embedded with a user-friendly interface powered by ReactJs and backed by a robust MongoDB database, StudySync offers a secure, seamless experience, marrying the best of individualized study and social learning.
+Embedded with a user-friendly interface powered by ReactJs and backed by a robust Firebase database, StudySync offers a secure, seamless experience, marrying the best of individualized study and social learning.

 ## Conceptual Design